Chriscess/R-codes/README.md

 # R-codes
-This project shows the analysis of the world demography.
+This project shows the analysis of the world demography using R studio

 Showing trends of birth rate among continents